-- You may start regular meals on post-op day two.
-It is important to be fully awake and sitting upright in bed or preferably in the chair before eating solid food.
-Your swallowing may take a few days to return to normal after surgery. - Weight is monitored daily to determine the amount of fluid your body is retaining. - Ensure your pain is well managed so you can do breathing exercises/cough and walk.
-Let your nurse know if medications are not relieving your pain. - Continue to increase your walking. - Continue to use your inspirometer every hour (see below). - You may shower on post-op day three or four. - The temporary pacing wires will be removed before discharge, usually on post-op day four.
+- The ward team will come to your bedside daily to discuss your progress and initiate discharge planning. - You may start regular meals on post-op day two.
+It is important to be fully awake and sitting upright, preferably in the bedside chair, before eating solid food.
+Your swallowing may take a few days to return to normal after surgery. - Weight is monitored daily to determine the amount of fluid your body is retaining. - Ensure your pain is well managed so you can do breathing exercises, walk, and sleep properly.
+Let your nurse know if medications are not relieving your pain. - Continue to increase your walking. - Continue to use your spirometer every hour. - You may shower on post-op day three or four. - The temporary pacing wires will be removed before discharge, usually on post-op day four.
 You will need to stay in the hospital for four hours after pacing wires are removed.